PrestaShop/PrestaShop/README.markdown

 </pre>

 Checkout the `development` branch of your fork, create a `topic` branch from there, make changes, and push them to your remote.
+When creating the pull request, choose the `topic` branch.

 <pre>
 $ git checkout --track origin/development